 Are 2.1 Speakers good?

 Yes, 2.1 audio speakers are good.
-What determines if speakers look good are your specific wants and requirements.
+What determines if the speakers are good are your specific wants and requirements.
 For enhanced bass and surround sound, 2.1 audio speakers look good enough if they also feature helpful and high-end audio technologies.
 Even if they don’t, the left and right speakers plus a woofer can be a great addition to smaller rooms or used as computer speakers.

 How do I choose a good 2.1 speaker?